njch/njch.github.io/README.md

-The *.c and *.sc in W/ are not stylehouse waves (and their appliances are not very stylehousey at the moment) but you should be able to change those links and get your stuff in there.
+The *.c and *.sc in W/ are not stylehouse waves (and their appliances are not very stylehousey at the moment) but you should be able to change those links to get your stuff in there.

 * Must be served via web due to ajax requests to get W/* things.
 * Pics for art mash cannot be on remote hosts (see CORS, or dont)